Steering at the Source: Style Modulation Heads for Robust Persona Control: Acknowledgments

 To validate that the identified Style Modulation Heads are functionally specialized for persona control, we conducted a zero ablation study, following prior ablation analyses of attention heads~\citep{olsson_incontext_2022}.
 Using target system prompts to induce persona expression, we sequentially zeroed out the high-contribution heads in layers that showed significant trait amplification in \cref{fig:qwen_attn_out_single} (Layers 20→15→19).
 Both prompt and all response tokens are zeroed out to avoid any influence from these heads.

-This ablation resulted in a sharp decline in trait scores (\cref{fig:style_modulation_heads_zero_ablation_trait_score}).
+This ablation resulted in a sharp decline in trait scores (\cref{fig:style_modulation_heads_zero_ablation_trait_score}), whereas a random head ablation yielded no such reduction (\cref{fig:random_vs_style_ablation_trait_score}).
 In contrast, ablating high-contribution heads in layers with minimal amplification (Layers 24→18) had a negligible impact on persona expression.
 Crucially, removing the same heads did not degrade performance on coherency and MMLU, and IFEval score does not drop when ablating layer 20 (\cref{fig:style_modulation_heads_zero_ablation_general_utility}).
-These results strongly suggest that these heads serve as specialized modules for governing style and persona, which are orthogonal to the circuits responsible for factual knowledge, or instruction following.
+These results suggest that these heads serve as specialized modules for governing style and persona, which are orthogonal to the circuits responsible for factual knowledge or instruction following.